 The old adage “once bitten, twice shy” may hold true for some people after a relationship fails.
 However, some people jump quickly into new relationships instead of taking the time to heal from the pain and anguish of being left or feeling rejected.
 The need to feel loved, and worthy of being loved, overrides the caution of being hurt again.
+So how do we ensure a happier relationship the second time around?

-Without taking stock of what happened in the previous relationship and what role each person played in the demise of the relationship, it is highly likely that the same patterns of relating and behaving will plague the new relationship.
+Well, without taking stock of what happened in the previous relationship and what role each person played in the demise of the relationship, it is highly likely that the same patterns of relating and behaving will plague the new relationship.
 The rate of second marriages ending in divorce is higher than the rate of first marriages, likely in part, due to repetition of mistakes made in the earlier marriage.
 Jumping into a new relationship too soon is not unlike putting a band-aid on a deep infected wound without examining it.

 - What part did you play in the relationship not working out?
 Remember that there is some responsibility each of you had in the relationship not working out.
 Our relationships teach us more about ourselves than about the other person, if we choose to learn.